romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 // columnInfo has type Record<string, ColumnInfo>, where string is name of columns const columnInfo = await Table.columnInfo()

-// singleColumnInfo has type ColumnInfo const singleColumnInfo = await Table.columnInfo('name')
+// singleColumnInfo has the type ColumnInfo const singleColumnInfo = await Table.columnInfo('name')
 ```